momar082026/Module-22-Challenge-Home_Sales/README.md

 # Instruction to run code

-Clone the Repository
+Clone the Repository.
-Open the Home_Sales_colab.ipynb file in Google colab Run all the cells to output results.
+Open the Home_Sales_colab.ipynb file in Google colab.
+Run all the cells to output results.